tt-nakamura/retro/README.md

 but are both necessary for the unification of mathematics.
 What mathematicians must avoid is shallow- and narrow-mindedness.

-As I talked long on "retrospect", the remaining time for "prospect" gets shorter.
+As I have long talked on "retrospect", the remaining time for "prospect" gets shorter.
 But, rather than to tell a vague prospect, let me continue my retrospect a little longer.
 Around 1930, several top-class mathematicians from the West visited Japan one after another within a few years.
 I still remember their visit clearly.